samzshi0529/samzshi0529.github.io/index.md

 ## Projects

-### A Machine Learning Approach for US Mortgage Risk Analysis
+- A Machine Learning Approach for US Mortgage Risk Analysis

-This repository contains the source code and datasets for a independent study focused on enhancing mortgage risk analysis.
-Our study is motivated by the significant impact that MBS can have on the broader economy, as was evident during the 2008 financial crisis.
-We address the challenges in current public studies which often lack explainability or rely on extensive data for accurate predictions.
+Our independent study introduces a innovative machine learning methodology to improve mortgage default risk analysis through three key approaches:
+1. **Interpretable Models**: We focus on developing models that are not only accurate but also interpretable, highlighting the top 10 risk-augmenting features that influence mortgage risks.
+2. **LSTM-based Predictions**: We demonstrate the efficacy of a Long Short-Term Memory (LSTM)-based model in generating reliable predictions from limited data sets.
+3. **Loan-Level Framework**: A new framework at the loan level is proposed for a more nuanced assessment of mortgage risks.

 For more details, visit [Project Website](**https://github.com/samzshi0529/A-Machine-Learning-Approach-for-US-Mortgage-Risk-Analysis**).